KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 This article describes the KeyboardKit dictation engine and how to use it.

-In KeyboardKit, a ``DictationService`` can be used to perform dictation where microphone access is available, like an app, while a ``KeyboardDictationService`` can be used from a keyboard extension, where microphone access is *not* available.
+In KeyboardKit, a ``DictationService`` can be used to perform dictation where microphone access is available, like an app, while a ``KeyboardDictationService`` can be used to perform dictation where microphone access is *not* available, such as in a keyboard extension.

 KeyboardKit will use the ``KeyboardInputViewController`` ``KeyboardInputViewController/dictationService`` as the standard dictation service, which may use the ``KeyboardInputViewController/dictationContext`` to manage shared data.